vfarcic/devops26/manuscript/18-boot.md

 ```
 ?
 Git Owner name for environment repositories [? for help]

+?
+Comma-separated git provider usernames of approvers for development environment repository [? for help]
 ```

 The first input is asking for a `comma-separated git provider usernames of approvers for development environment repository`.
 That will create the list of users who can approve pull requests to the development repository managed by Jenkins X Boot.
 For now, type your GitHub user and hit the enter key.